Bridgeport Art Galleries, Museums, Supplies & More

 These art stores are good places to buy new supplies or materials:

-Jerry’s Artarama over in Norwalk offers high-quality art supplies from around the world at a reasonable price.
 You probably already know what the Michaels in your area has to offer, and if you just want to buy cheap basic art supplies near you Dollar Tree might have what you need.

 Shows & Events

-The Bridgeport Art Trail is a citywide open house for arts venues that takes place every November.
+The Bridgeport Art Trail is a citywide open house for local arts venues that takes place every November.
 The climax is the city-wide open studio and arts celebration weekend that goes down just before Veteran’s Day.

 Be sure to look into the Downtown Stamford Art Walk that we will be mentioning in an upcoming section too.